DON’T HAVE TIME TO READ THE ARTICLE? DON’T WORRY, LET ME SEND YOU A COPY

 Thanks to this input and a bit of testing we did that day, I discovered this useful technique, which I want to share with you.

-To access the placeholder of the page number, you must enter in the slidemaster (I repeat that if you are not prepared on , you should look at this slide master tutorial).
+To access the placeholder of the page number, you must enter in the slidemaster (I repeat that if you are not prepared on, you should look at Slide Master PowerPoint: the Complete Guide to make the best use of it).

 When you enter the slidemaster, positioned on the first slide (the theme), look at the bottom right.
 See the page number?